f5/f5-cla/CONTRIBUTING.md

 ### Suggest a Feature or Enhancement

-To suggest a feature or enhancement, please create an issue on GitHub with the label `enhancement` using the available [feature request form](/.github/ISSUE_TEMPLATE/feature_request.yml).
+To suggest a feature or enhancement, please create an issue on GitHub with the label `enhancement` using the available [feature request issue form](/.github/ISSUE_TEMPLATE/feature_request.yml).
 Please ensure the feature or enhancement has not already been suggested.

 ### Open a Pull Request (PR)